asross/cs205-project/website/source/_odyssey.html.md

 2. Ease of integration with the Python framework (which housed the rest of our code).

-Below are our full hybrid results for speedup:
+Below are our full hybrid results for speedup (final code [here](https://github.com/asross/cs205-project/blob/master/odyssey_setup/teleporting_mcmc2/sample.pyx)):

 ![insert Shawn's stuff here once he turns them from raw data into a plot](hybrid-results.png)